Skip to content

 Can the pen cheat death?

-Bring back one moment from the lime
+Bring back one moment from decomposing lime

-the death-dark, grave-grey sepulchre of time?
+the death-dark, grave-gray sepulchre of time.

-I battle with the demons of my past
+I battle with the demons of my past,

-severing the Gorgon’s head with my pen.
+severing now, with my pen, the Gorgon’s head

-I resurrect the dancers from the dead
+as I resurrect the dancers from the dead,

 bring back to life the moment when

-a youth spoke of his love of poetry
+a youth spoke of his love of poetry.

 You, I have immortalised, Eugene,

-carved with my pen your monument,
+carved, with these words, your monument,

-I chanced upon your life
+when I chanced upon your life

 and loved the beauty of your words and face.